-The updated standards are expected to:
+The updated standards are estimated to:

-• Cut carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over three decades, the equivalent of what 61 million homes emit each year.
+- Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit yearly.

-Starting in 2029, the proposed rule would require all new gas furnaces to feature AFUE ratings of 95%.
+Starting in 2029, the proposed rule would mandate all new gas furnaces to feature AFUE ratings of 95%.
 This means furnaces would convert nearly 100% of the gas into usable heat.

-But if you are considering furnace replacement in soon, highly energy-efficient furnaces are already available.
+But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are ready and available.
 Find out how these furnaces can lower your monthly energy bills.

 Guide to Condensing Furnaces